THOSE WHO HAVE BEEN FORGIVEN MUCH, LOVE MUCH

 Simon has shown no warmth or hospitality expected of a host in that culture toward his guest.
 No water was given to wash Jesus’ feet from the dusty roads.
 No traditional kiss was offered to welcome Him.
 No oil was presented as a token of honor and respect.
 Seeing little need for forgiveness in his life, Simon expresses little love.

-“Then He said to her, ‘Your sins are forgiven.’ – Luke 7:48
+Then Jesus said to her, ‘Your sins are forgiven.’ – Luke 7:48

-When Jesus tells this humbled woman that her sins are forgiven, He is announcing the forgiveness He has already bestowed upon her.
+When Jesus tells this humble woman that her sins are forgiven, He is announcing the forgiveness He has already bestowed upon her.
 She is a pardoned sinner, accepted with divine redemption… and thus one to be welcomed and not judged.
 The people murmur among themselves…

-“Who is this who even forgives sins?” – Luke 7:49
+Who is this who even forgives sins? – Luke 7:49

 The Jews believed that only God could forgive sins.
 Yet Jesus affirms to all that He has the authority to forgive sins.
 He is more than a prophet.
 He is proclaiming oneness with the Father.
 Jesus then commends the woman for her great faith…

-“Your faith has saved you; go in peace.” – Luke 7:50
+Your faith has saved you; go in peace. – Luke 7:50

 The woman is justified by her faith… a faith expressed in an act of adoration and gratitude toward Jesus.
 This bold act is the fruit of her faith.
 Her past is left behind in the grace of her Savior.